Wight Light: History

 Wight Light was designed by naval architects Hart Fenton & Company and constructed at the Kraljevica shipyard in Croatia.
 She was launched on 26 January 2008, the first of three vessels commissioned by Wightlink to replace their ageing ferries Caedmon, Cenred and Cenwulf on the Yarmouth to Lymington route.
 Her sister ships are Wight Sky and Wight Sun, both of which are now in service.

 Wight Light was due to be delivered in late August 2008 arriving in Lymington late on 1 September 2008.
 She entered service on 25 February 2009.

 Service

 Wight Light is in service between Yarmouth and Lymington.
 On 12 March 2009 Wight Light was taken out of service for repairs to her hydraulic ramp.
 35-year-old Cenred was brought back from retirement.

-On 24 November 2014, Wightlink announced that they were going to change the way they configure their fleet in response to both falling demand on their Western Solent Lymington-Yarmouth ferry service and the need to find a replacement for their oldest vessel in their fleet, MV St Helen.
+On 24 November 2014, Wightlink announced that they were going to change the way they configure their fleet in response to both falling demand on their Western Solent Lymington-Yarmouth ferry service and the need to find a replacement for their oldest vessel in their fleet, St Helen.
 It was decided to transfer the Wight Light to the Portsmouth-Fishbourne route to replace the St Helen.
 Both sea and berthing trials were carried out in January–February and March 2015, allowing for the first commercial sailing of Wight Light on the Portsmouth-Fishbourne service on Friday 27 March 2015.
 Wight Light has since returned to operating the Yarmouth-Lymington route.